 1. Establish Patient Personas

-- What are the challenges and pain points for receiving care?
+- What challenges or pain points do they face when seeking care?

 An in-depth understanding of your patients will allow you to craft the best possible patient experience.
-To achieve this, you need a robust data collection system where you can analyze and predict the needs of the patients.
-Once you have honed in on your patient personas, you can segment them into different groups where you can deliver care based on their unique needs.
+To achieve this, you need a robust data collection system that enables you to analyze and predict patient needs.
+This system forms the backbone of journey mapping, empowering your practice to identify trends, refine personas, and deliver personalized care.

 2. Track and Monitor Patient Activity